DO vs MD; not like choosing your favorite condiment!

 DO vs MD: The verdict

-If you’re visiting this page, you’re probably trying to figure out whether the whole med school thing is for you, or you already have and you’re trying to chart a path for yourself to get there.
+If you’re visiting this page, maybe you’re also trying to figure out whether the whole med school thing is for you, or you already have and you’re trying to chart a path for yourself to get there.
 (Other than this website) one of the best resources I’ve come across is On Becoming a Doctor: Everything You Need to Know about Medical School, Residency, Specialization, and Practice, and you can get it for 10 bucks or so on Amazon.
 Anyway, it calmly and thoroughly walks you through each academic, physical, and emotional step you’ll take on your way to a successful career in medicine, and includes interviews with many different specialists to help you choose a medical path.
 And just in case you’re considering going the Caribbean/foreign med school route, read this first!

 Here are a few more posts you may like: